ArchLinux Desktop Environment Survival Guide

 1. Install ArchLinux on a USB key

-2. Boot from USB and begin installation: Installation guide (If using lvm, perform these steps when installing grub:
+2. Boot from the USB and begin installation: Installation guide (If using LVM, perform these additional steps during grub installation:

 mount /dev/XzRoot/root(LVM path) /mnt